 By declaring this to be a mistake, Khosrowshahi damaged the company’s reputation even further.
 He went on to consider the self-driving accident that costs a woman’s life a mistake as well.
 To many, this was like twisting a knife in a raw wound.
 As much as we all make mistakes and deserve forgiveness, stating this on air was an unwise move on Khosrowshahi’s part.

 NOTE: Some of the failures of Khosrowshahi were a result of bad PR.
-But, he inherited some of them from the former CEO.
+Even so, he inherited some of them from the former CEO.
 Let’s have a look at these challenges:

 3. Toxic culture